Access our Pharmacy System

 Pharmacy Network Information

 We also list pharmacies that are in our network but are outside our service area.
 Please contact Freedom Health at 1-800-401-2740 for additional information.
 TTY users should call 711.
-Hours are October 1 to February 14 from 8 a.m. to 8 p.m.
-7 days a week and February 15 to September 30 from 8 a.m. to 8 p.m.
-Monday through Friday for additional information.
-Member Services also provides free language interpreter services for non-English speakers.
+Hours are October 1 to March 31 from 8 a.m. to 8 p.m.
+EST 7 days a week and April 1 to September 30 from 8 a.m. to 8 p.m EST Monday through Friday.
+Member Services also provides free language interpreter services for non-English speakers

 A formulary is a list of drugs covered by your plan to meet patient needs.

 To search for a drug, click on the link below.
-Once the page is opened, select your county and plan then type in your drug name or drug category in the “Search” box.
+Once the page is opened, select your county and plan.
+On the search page, type in your drug name or drug category in the “Search” box.
 You can even download the Formulary in a PDF version.

 - What is a formulary?

 - What if my drug isn't in the formulary?